 I am on a quest to get our categories down to eight.
 Right now we’re somewhere around 35!
 I’ve been whittling almost every time we use the budget (which is now almost exclusively on Sunday evenings, unless of course I’m betatesting).

 A few of my thoughts going forward.
 I’m going to get the biggest bang for my buck by consolidating all of our insurance into one category: Insurance.
 That’ll kill homeowners, car, life and health.
 I’ll drop from four to one.

 I used to have the kids’ clothing categories all separate.
 I’m going to get those down to just Clothing.
 I may keep a separate category of clothing for Julie because she likes to know how much she’s spending specifically.
 I don’t buy clothes, so I don’t need a category.

 Now, you may be wondering how I’ll be able to keep all of the insurance payments straight if they’re in one big category?
 A few things: 1) homeowners is monthly, car is monthly, health is monthly, life is annual (or monthly divided by 12).
 I’ll be dealing with the same total to be budgeted every month.
-2) a new feature in the beta version makes this very nice, because I can write notes about specific categories, or specific Budgeted amounts.
+2) I can write notes about specific categories, or specific Budgeted amounts.

 I think I’m going to expand the reach of our Miscellaneous category and also consolidate Date, Family Night, and Recreation down to just one: Entertainment.